 UW-Eau Claire's Student Health Services offers some routine immunizations (IG, tetanus, Hepatitis B, etc.) and health education on international travel for a small fee.
-Tel.
-(715) 836-5360.
+To set up an appointment, call: (715) 836-5360.

 Often, your health insurance will cover the cost of immunizations.
 If your immunizations are not covered by your health insurance and you receive financial aid, you may want to meet with the Office of Financial Aid to inquire if these can be added to your total financial aid budget.